 Miles wants to be far, far away when, say, his aunt rolls down a slope or his mom falls off the chairlift.
 Thankfully, my son’s distance on the slopes was offset by two things: my sister’s presence and the long drives to the mountain and back home.

 During our long drives, he finally opened up to me

-Driving with teens is an age old intervention.
+Driving with teens is an age-old intervention.
 There’s something about the fact that no one can make eye contact.
 Or perhaps long drives provide enough time and space for teens to sift through their adolescent angst and find some reasonably safe things to talk about.
-With my eyes on the road, I was captive audience and lame-duck psyche hunter.
+With my eyes on the road, I was a captive audience and lame-duck psyche hunter.